sciZer0/7/v/README.md

 * with the best Gini coefficient (**new**)

-The narrative defined by the blockchain involves  — among other things  — the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.
+The narrative defined by the blockchain involves the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.

 The blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — plus, making **billions of people** also able to benefit from it.